ncihtan/htan_missing_manual/addtnl_info/tool_protocol.md

 HTAN Synapse Wiki pages are restricted to HTAN members.
 Please contact htandcc@ds.dfci.harvard.edu if you are a member of HTAN and need access to the wiki.
 !!!

+## Research Protocols

+HTAN Centers are encouraged to document their research protocols in protocols.io.
+Assay metadata submitted to HTAN requires a Protocols.io ID or DOI link to a free/open protocol resource describing in detail the assay protocol and/or the protocol by which the sample was obtained or generated.